yamatt/blog/content/blog/safety-and-security.md

 ## The next morning

 Your electrician advises that there are very high voltages in the smoke alarm due to the electronics used to check for smoke.
 Removing the case was dangerous.
-We should replace the unit.
+It is best to replace the unit.

-Given no one knows the age or history of any of the smoke alarms and that you have a young family it is decided to replace all of them.
+Given no one knows the age or history of any of the smoke alarms and that you have a young family you make the decision to replace them all.

 The electrician recommends the most popular brand.
-It's the exact same ones you already have.
+It's the exact same model you already have.

 At least you know how to replace the battery now.

 ## Coda

-Many people make poorly informed risk based decisions by cheating smoke alarms.
+Many people make poorly informed risk-based decisions by interfering with their smoke alarms.
 Covering them or taking the battery out if they go off too often such as when cooking, or if they want to smoke indoors.

-I have a carbon monoxide detector that won't let you close the battery door if you take the battery out.
-This makes it obvious that the battery has been removed.
+When we were small my brother and I used to know that dinner was ready because the smoke alarms went off throughout the house.
+I'm not saying my mum's cooking was bad, but that the smoke alarms were too sensitive.

 For the UK the regulations used to say that when adding a loft extension, to ensure all doors are replaced with firedoors that self close.